Have you ever been in a love-hate relationship?

 While these are two very strong emotions, there is not a true bond of intimacy between the two of you.

 Maybe you love the superficial things, like his flashy car or her amazing body.

-You may feel like you are in love with these surface traits, but you don't really have a deep and lasting connection with your partner, which leads to feelings of disconnection and constant fighting.
+You may feel like you are in love with these surface traits, but you don’t really have a deep and lasting connection with your boyfriend or girlfriend, which leads to feelings of disconnection and constant fighting.

 To the outside world, you probably seem like the ideal couple.

-However, there is a nagging truth you know that you're hiding from other people.
-You know on the inside that it's all a farce, and you have times where you really want to get out of the relationship.
+However, there is a nagging truth you know that you’re hiding from other people.
+You know on the inside that it’s all a farce, and you periodically want to get out of the relationship.

 Other people don’t suspect that you end up in separate rooms once you get home and hardly interact with each other.

-You know your partner is a different person on the inside than he or she shows to the public, and you are the only one to see this side.
+You know your lover is a different person on the inside than he or she shows to the public, and you are the only one to see this side.

 6. You have unresolved issues.